ai03-2725/receptionist-discord-roles-bot/README.md

 ### Features
 - Role-Assigning Buttons
-  - Create messages with role self-assign buttons using simple commands
+  - Create messages with role-assigning buttons using simple commands
   - Up to 20 buttons per message
   - Assign, remove, or toggle roles on button press
 - General
-  - Self-hosted - no public instances provided, host your own via Docker/Podman (todo)
+  - Self-hosted - no public instances provided, host your own via Docker/Podman
   - All data is stored in a config JSON file + SQLite database file, making backups and migrations straightforward
   - No paywalls, premium feature gatekeeping, or other limitations beyond the Discord API and your server specs
   - No excess features or overcomplexity - focuses on role assignment and nothing else